Updated November 16, 2024

 What Is Data Integrity?

-Data integrity in software development describes all the processes you should use to ensure the accuracy, reliability, and validity of data through its lifecycle.
+Data integrity in software development describes all the processes you should use to ensure data accuracy, reliability, and validity through its lifecycle.
 Regarding medical device cybersecurity, the emphasis on data integrity involves both incoming and external source data.

-Medical devices create and receive a lot of data, which is necessary for their effectiveness.
-The FDA wants to ensure that no data is modified during transit or at rest.
+Medical devices create and receive a lot of data necessary for their effectiveness.
+The FDA wants to ensure no data is modified during transit or at rest.
 They suggest that all incoming data go through a validation process.

 Other tips include validating data ranges and applying the proper configuration outputs for data integrity.